Hot Docs 2022 presents Don’t Come Searching

 The documentary shines a light on understanding the realities of a seasonal farmworker at home and abroad and raises a multitude of questions.
 Is Delroy’s experience typical or atypical of the seasonal farm worker in Canada?
 In Delroy’s case, he is well treated and respected during his tenure as a seasonal farmworker in Ontario.
 He receives medical care in Ontario and his employer, Joe, is present during one of his medical appointments, but everything changes when he returns home.
 His medical situation worsens.
 He forgoes medical attention because of the cost and takes it to his bed.
 It appears there is no medical follow up although he has a shelf made to hold his medication and towards the end of his life Sophia makes the difficult decision not to take him to the hospital because of extenuating circumstances and financial circumstances.

-Kudos to Moir for giving us a documentary that shines a light on the realities of seasonal farmworkers and subtly asking the question, “What is our responsibility towards seasonal farmworkers who come to Canada to grow our food?”
-This documentary is deserving of your attention.
-Don’t miss it.
+Kudos to Moir for giving us a documentary that shines a light on the realities of seasonal farmworkers and subtly asking the question, “What is our responsibility towards seasonal farmworkers who Don’t Come Searching will have its world premiere at Hot Docs 2022 at

 Isabel Bader theatre